niallthomson/microservices-demo/deploy/terraform/ecs-single-region/README.md

-# Watchn - EKS Single Region Deployment
+# Watchn - ECS Single Region Deployment

-This Terraform project will create a fully running deployment of Watchn running on AWS Elastic Kubernetes Service.
+This Terraform project will create a fully running deployment of Watchn running on AWS Elastic Container Service.

 **NOTE:** This project will create resources which will incur costs in your AWS account.
 You are responsible for these costs, and should understand the resources being created before proceeding.